minprog/hangman/classic/hangman.md

 ## Assignment 5

 `check50` for this problem expects that such assertions are present in your code.
-In particular, you should not only insert the assertion for word length but **also** handle invalid input for initialising a `Hangman` object and the `guess()` method in `Hangman`, as specified by `check50`.
+In particular, you should not only insert the assertion for word length but **also** handle invalid input for initialising a `Hangman` object and the `guess()` method in `Hangman`. `check50` might provide some hints as to what assertions could be made.

 ## Manual testing

-Hangman should now be a fully functional game that is also easy to debug!
+Hangman should now be a fully functional game that is also somewhat easier to debug.
 Test it and double-check if everything is still according to specification.
 If all is well, congratulations!

 ## Final testing